rjoseph6/AlphaCare_v4/step_3/README.md

 ![](../ui/hierarchial_3.png)

-In this third stage of the hierarchical skin disease detection project, we focus on building a model that differentiates between the different MALIGNANT skin cancers: melanoma, basal cell carcinoma, and squamous cell carcinoma.
+In this third stage of the hierarchical skin disease detection project, we focus on building a model that differentiates between the different MALIGNANT skin cancers: melanoma, basal cell carcinoma, and actinic keratoses.

 ## Table of Contents
 1. [Overview](#overview)